Scenario: wipe laptop but keep Windows 10

 Reset PC is a relatively secure wiping method in Windows 10/8, but not the safest one.
 If you want to further ensure that sensitive data is unrecoverable, or need to wipe a hard drive with earlier OS like Windows 7, then you need an effective wiping tool, AOMEI Backupper, for example.

-It has a free Standard edition works on Windows 10/8/7/XP/Vista, which integrates a handy Disk Wipe tool to wipe HDD/external hard drive/USB drive securely.
+It works on Windows 111/0/8/7/XP/Vista, which integrates a handy Disk Wipe tool to wipe HDD/external hard drive/USB drive securely.

 With it, you can wipe only selected drives without deleting Windows to free up disk space, or wipe an entire hard disk (even system disk) and then perform clean installation.